nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

   <img src="igv50.jpg" alt="igv">
 </p>

 <p>If this were a strand specific library the reads would be all or mostly the same color.
-This supports the assertion that the data is non-strand specific and we constructed the assembly with the correct parameters.</p>
+This supports the assertion that the data is non-strand specific and we constructed the assembly with the correct parameters.<a href="#top">back to top </a><a href="#contents">table of contents</a></p>

 <h2 align="center">Evaluating the Quality of Transcripts<a id="blast"></a></h2>